kohnmart/website/content/projects/realtime-presentation.md

 There is no way around a game engine to bring these two factors together.
 To prove my technical skills, I developed a primitive prototype.
-Which was able to show a possible process with various features such as an interactive camera path, 2D and 3D objects, animations, presentation slides and a generated height map. <br /> <br />
+Which was able to show a possible process with various features such as an interactive camera path, 2D and 3D objects, animations, presentation slides and a generated height map.
+The prototype was able to confirm the technical implementation.
+Of course, the entire concept and visual quality had to be scaled for the official presentation.
+The show should have a total length of 2 hours.
+ <br /> <br />

 #### Transfering information

 Does this provide a better way of conveying information than with a classic presentation?
 It depends.
 In presentations of this kind, the focus is on experience and conviction.
 The software makes it possible for companies to present themselves in a completely new way.
 We open up the three-dimensional space, visualize products and history.
-Creating a long lasting feeling and perspective.
-At these events, nobody remembers the 35th presentation slide with the annual balance sheet. <br /> <br />
+Creating a long-lasting feeling and perspective.
+At these events, nobody remembers the 35th presentation slide with the annual balance sheet.

+ <br /> <br />

 #### Benefits of real time

 Real time helps more than just visualize.
-Our presentations are shown in large halls on 16 meter screens with backlight projectors.
+Our presentations are shown in large halls on 16 meters screens with backlight projectors.
 Each hall is different in terms of space and lighting technology.
 It is not always possible to coordinate everything beforehand.
-The engine allows us to dynamically adjust light and color settings shortly before or even during the presentation.
+The engine allows to dynamically adjust light and color settings shortly before or even during the presentation.
 In addition, the camera and media of the presentation can be controlled from the direction in case the presentator makes a mistake or want to step back.
+Accordingly, changes to the content at short notice are also possible days before the deadline.
 An absolutely flexible presentation is reassuring for everyone involved.

 <br /> <br />